Loading...

 No, shareholder protection insurance premiums are not tax deductible because the policy is for personal benefit (buying shares) rather than business benefit.
 However, when structured correctly with business property relief, the shares may qualify for inheritance tax relief.

-Compare shareholder protection insurance quotes from specialist UK providers.
+Compare shareholder protection insurance information from specialist UK providers.
 Protect your business ownership.